Travel security plan will make you safer while abroad.

 - Time to unplug and leave electronic toys at home.

-- Don’t attract attention to camera & video equipment.
+- Don’t attract attention to the camera & video equipment.

 - Don’t wear brand-new white sneakers (American giveaway).